The Bankrate promise

 |Late mortgage payment (30 to 90 days)||9 months|

 |Applying for a new credit card||3 months|

 How long do derogatory marks stay on your credit report?

-Your score is determined by the three credit bureaus (Equifax, Experian and TransUnion), but it’s up to your lenders to contact them to report information about you.
-It can be as simple as your credit card company reporting that you made a monthly payment on time, increased your debt or decreased your balances.
-These are all positive influences on your score, but there may be a slight lag in timing due to the reporting process.
+The three credit bureaus (Equifax, Experian and TransUnion) determine your score, but it’s up to your lenders to contact them to report information about you.
+This can be as simple as your credit card company reporting that you made a monthly payment on time, increased your debt or decreased your balances.
+Each of these actions has a positive influences on your score, but there may be a slight lag in the timing of when your score will actually change, due to the reporting process.